fxm90/GradientLoadingBar/readme.md

 ### How to use
-This framework provides two classes:
+This framework provides three classes:

  - **GradientLoadingBar**: A controller, managing the visibility of the `GradientActivityIndicatorView` on the current key window.
+- **NotchGradientLoadingBar**: A subclass of `GradientLoadingBar`, wrapping the `GradientActivityIndicatorView` around the notch of the iPhone.
  - **GradientActivityIndicatorView**: A `UIView` containing the gradient with the animation.
 It can be added as a subview to another view either inside the interface builder or programmatically.
 Both ways are shown inside the example application.

 #### GradientLoadingBar